avijitliberty/cloud-native/content/cheatsheets/aws/cloudformation.md

 ### Helper Scripts

+* By default, ```UserData``` scripts run only during the boot cycle when we first launch an instance.
+We cannot **update/evolve** the state of the EC2 instance without terminating it and creating a new one.
+Also there's no way of knowing that our EC2 user-data script completed successfully

-* CloudFormation provides the following Python helper scripts that we can use to install software and start services on Amazon EC2 that we create as part of stack.
+* To solve this problem CloudFormation provides the following Python helper scripts that we can use to install software and start services on Amazon EC2 that we create as part of stack.

   {{< figure src="images/uploads/cloudformation-metadata-structure.png" width="300" height="1000" class="alignright">}}